Stephen-Seo/OneAndAll_LD45Entry/README.md

+# Disclaimer

+The hosted WASM versions of this game still work, but I am not entirely sure if the security issues with this game apply to the WASM versions. **USE AT YOUR OWN RISK**.

+This game was created in a manner such that it was tightly coupled with the `quicksilver` dependency.
+However, `quicksilver` is no longer (actively) maintained, and its old dependencies no longer allow this game to run properly (crashes on native, cannot serve WASM version).

 # Entry for LD45 - Start with Nothing

 This game is a Rust project using the quicksilver 2D game framework.